andylehti/reputation-flair-config/README.md

 - RFstats mod-note summaries when that feature is enabled, which is merely a tally of 7 category triggers, and other numerical stats.

 This data is used to calculate rep, show flair, track moderation outcomes, and keep subreddit-level totals consistent over time.

-Current subreddit settings:
-- {{status:updateReputationModNotes|RFstats mod notes are enabled here.|RFstats mod notes are disabled here.}}
-- {{status:enableFlairUpdates|Flair updates are enabled here.|Flair updates are disabled here.}}
-- {{status:enableHumanVerification|Verification data can be used here.|Verification data is not used here.}}

 ---